Wondering what is next in life might lead you to decide that you need a five-year plan.

 Take the smallest possible daily steps

-This is where you will identify the smallest, simplest actions you can take to achieve your quarterly objectives-which drive your goals, which help you reach your five-year plan.
+This is where you will identify the smallest, simplest actions you can take to achieve your quarterly objectives.
+Which drives your goals and helps you reach your five-year plan.

-The daily steps must feel completely doable because only then do they become sustainable, repeatable on a daily basis day after day after day.
+The daily steps must feel completely doable because only then do they become sustainable and repeatable daily.

 What have we done?